howdyband/makerteens/courses.md

 Ceramics (with wheel and kiln), sculpture, drawing, painting, silk screen, weaving, photography, making decorative items for the Tiny House...

 This is the obvious "A" that transforms STEM into STEAM.
-Art is the creative expression that adds meaning to other disciplines. </p>
+Art is the creative expression that adds meaning to other disciplines. "_The greatest scientists are always artists as well_” ~ Albert Einstein

 **AP Psychology**